ELEVATE-Project/documents/src/docusaurus/docs/settingup-notificationsservice.md

     ```
 3. Run the docker container.

-    - For Mac & Windows with docker v18.03+:
+    - For Mac and Windows with docker v18.03+:

         ```
         $ docker run --name notification elevate/notification:1.0